-6. Bruntmor Pre-Seasoned Cast Iron 7-Piece Set
+6. Bruntmor Pre-Seasoned Cast-Iron 7-Piece Set

 This Bruntmor set is ideal for a gift, and it’s perfect for you own kitchen.
-The 7 pieces is about all you will need to complete a new kitchen in your adult child’s first-time apartment.
+The 7 pieces are about all you will need to complete a new kitchen in your adult child’s first-time apartment.
 It also makes a versatile and useful camping set over the fire pit.